 According to the Colorado Judicial Branch, “The Veterans Trauma Court (VTC) is a state and grant-funded program that provides an alternative to incarceration for U.S. military veterans and active-duty military personnel with trauma spectrum disorders and/or substance abuse issues who have proven to be high risk and high need.”

-At VTC, military veterans that are charged with a crime are able to seek treatment for their mental illness or drug addiction problems instead of going to jail.
+At VTC, military veterans that are charged with a crime can seek treatment for their mental illness or drug addiction problems instead of going to jail.

 2. What Does a VTC Treatment Plan Consist Of?